StevetheGreek97/MDML/README.md

 Daily supervisor: Vilacha Madeira R Santos, j.f.vilacha@rug.nl <br>

 ## Research questions
+1. Assess whether a Convolutional Neural Networks (CNN) classification approach is useful and relevant in the field of MD.
-1. Is it possible to predict long term simulations from sort term ones?
+2. Is it possible to predict long term simulations from sort term ones?
-2. How short is short enough?
+3. How short is short enough?

 ## Requirements